-This edition was published by ROC on June 2, 2015 in hardcover and has 400 pages.
+This urban fantasy is a hardcover edition that was published by ROC on June 2, 2015 and has 400 pages.

 Ninth in the Secret Histories urban fantasy spy series and revolving around Eddie Drood, a crusading Drood who believes in fairness and honesty.
 Yep, he’s a rogue Drood all right.